 Occupational Therapy for Arthritis

-An occupational therapist is a specialist who helps people with arthritis maximize their ability to participate in activities safely and enhance their quality of life.
-The sooner you start working with an occupational therapist, the more you can benefit.
+An occupational therapist (OT) is a specialist who helps people with arthritis, injuries and other conditions maximize their ability to participate in activities safely and enhance their quality of life.
+The sooner you start working with an occupational therapist, the more you can benefit by making a plan to address your issues.

 Right after your arthritis diagnosis is a good time to see an occupational therapist, says Carole Dodge, an occupational and hand therapist at the University of Michigan Health System in Ann Arbor.
+Still, it’s never too late to get an OT’s help.
+Many people with arthritis seek the expertise of an OT when they realize that arthritis is making certain work activities or simple tasks like buttoning a shirt difficult.
 Your primary care physician can refer you.

 “We want to know how they’re doing with daily activities such as school, homemaking, work, things like laundry or anything that might become challenging, no matter how large or small,” Dodge explains.
-“Then we plan an appropriate plan to address all those issues.
-My goal is to teach them self-management skills as much as possible. “
+“Then we create an appropriate plan to address all those issues.
+My goal is to teach them self-management skills as much as possible."

 The plan could include custom-fitting splints or supports that can ease stress on painful joints and help prevent deformity.
 Occupational therapists also teach people how to protect their joints by performing tasks in different ways than they’re used to, such as using both hands or using an assistive device.